 Olathe is a very small town located in the state of Colorado.
 With a population of 1,798 people and two constituent neighborhoods, Olathe is the 128th largest community in Colorado.

-Olathe is a blue-collar town, with 54.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Olathe is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Olathe who work in office and administrative support (14.72%), food service (7.19%), and farm management occupations (5.85%).
+Olathe is a blue-collar town, with 59.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Olathe is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Olathe who work in office and administrative support (12.78%), farm management occupations (7.77%), and food service (6.46%).

-The per capita income in Olathe in 2010 was $14,403, which is low income relative to Colorado and the nation.
-This equates to an annual income of $57,612 for a family of four.
-Olathe also has one of the higher rates of people living in poverty in the nation, with 32.86% of its population below the federal poverty line.
+The per capita income in Olathe in 2010 was $14,143, which is low income relative to Colorado and the nation.
+This equates to an annual income of $56,572 for a family of four.

+Olathe is an extremely ethnically-diverse town.
 The people who call Olathe home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Olathe residents report their race to be White, followed by Native American.
-Olathe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 53.93% of the town’s residents.
-Important ancestries of people in Olathe include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Olathe, accounting for 58.13% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Olathe residents report their race to be White, followed by Asian.
+Important ancestries of people in Olathe include German, Irish, Italian, and Czech.

 The most common language spoken in Olathe is English.
 Other important languages spoken here include Spanish and German.